Posting Number: #1588

-- Reviews subrecipient administration and monitoring documents to ensure compliance with requirements and escalating.
+- Reviews subrecipient administration and monitoring documents to ensure compliance with requirements and escalating where needed.

-- Assists Senior Contract Administrators and Directors with roll-out of subrecipient monitoring activities, in particular conducting compliance reviews of subcontractor and subrecipient invoice documentation.
+- Assists Senior Contract Administrators and Directors with roll-out of subrecipient monitoring activities.

-- Contributes to annual subrecipient monitoring procedures by securing documentation (including updated audit reports) and preparing content for internal review in compliance with federal regulations.
+- Contributes to annual subrecipient monitoring procedures by securing documentation (including updated audit reports) and preparing for / participating in internal review in compliance with PHI policy and federal regulations.
 Assists with distributing letters to outside parties, tracking responses in our database, and conducting follow-up as needed.

-- Provides input into ORAA Departments trainings for Central departments and Programs, FAQs, and continuous improvement process.
+- Provides input into ORAA trainings for Central departments and Programs, FAQs, and continuous improvement process.